queryluke/masseffect-5e-data/data/rules/damage-and-healing.md

 ### Damage Rolls
-Each weapon, spell, and harmful monster ability specifies the damage it deals.
+Each weapon, power, and harmful monster ability specifies the damage it deals.
 You roll the damage die or dice, add any modifiers, and apply the damage to your target.
 Weapons, special abilities, and other factors can grant a bonus to damage.
 With a penalty, it is possible to deal 0 damage, but never negative damage.

 When attacking with a weapon, you add your ability modifier - the same modifier used for the attack roll - to the damage.
-A spell tells you which dice to roll for damage and whether to add any modifiers.
+A power tells you which dice to roll for damage and whether to add any modifiers.

-If a spell or other effect deals damage to more than one target at the same time, roll the damage once for all of them.
+If a power or other effect deals damage to more than one target at the same time, roll the damage once for all of them.
-For example, when an adept casts vortex or an engineer casts flamethrower, the spell's damage is rolled once for all creatures caught in the blast.
+For example, when an adept casts vortex or an engineer casts flamethrower, the power's damage is rolled once for all creatures caught in the blast.

 #### Critical Hits